-In this post I will discuss how to interface the temperature sensor with the Raspberry Pi and read the values given by the Temperature sensor ds18b20 using the Python language.
+In this post I will discuss how to interface the temperature sensor with the Raspberry Pi (Raspberry Pi gpio interface with Temperature sensor ds18b20)and read the values given by the Temperature sensor ds18b20 using the Python language.
 In the previous post I have discussed the Ultrasonic sensor and the how to make the hurdle avoiding car using the Raspberry PI and the Ultrasonic sensor.

 After reading this post you will able to understand the interfacing of the Raspberry PI with the temperature sensor and write the code to read the analog values of the temperature sensor using the Python language in the Python IDLE.